kylegessel/sprintfinity3902/README.md

 deleted.
 This error is seen on button press for reset and upon next floor entry for "l" and "k".
 This can be avoided by waiting until after the room has loaded to use these commands.
+* Upon next floor entry, your secondary item is unequipped.
+* Sometimes, an enemy may attack you as soon as you get through the door.
+Given more time we would have experimented with I-frames upon entry.

 ### Intentional game design
 Here is a small list of things that *may* look to be bugs, but are intentional. this is related to the bugs category, but slightly different.
-* Fairys can leave the dungeon.
+* Fairies can leave the dungeon.
 You have to be quick to grab them!
-* Link's sword or item animations can be cancelled by new inputs.
-This may make it appear like the sword doesn't come out, but that is simply because a new input has been recieved.
+* Link's sword or item animations can be canceled by new inputs.
+This may make it appear like the sword doesn't come out, but that is simply because a new input has been received.
+* Items drop quite frequently.
+Given more time we would have liked to tweak the item drop table to create a more interesting playing experience.